tahze0/hospital-triage-system/README.md

 #### Step 2: Connect to db and run
 1. Open the cloned repository directory in a text editor
 2. navigate to the config.php file and update with your username and password (and port if needed).
+3. Navigate to the repository folder from the command line/terminal.
-3. Type "php -S localhost:8000" to set up local server
+4. Enter "php -S localhost:8000" to set up local server
-4. Enter "localhost:8000" in your browser to start web app
+5. Enter "localhost:8000" in your browser to start web app

 ## How does the web app work?